yodebu/peripheral_brain/readme.md

 # Chris Albon's Peripheral Brain

-There is a lesser known concept in the field of medicial education that I have always loved: [peripheral brain](http://en.wiktionary.org/wiki/peripheral_brain).
-Like many fields, the amount of medical information — from studies to best practices — a medical student or doctor has to know is massive.
+There is a concept in the field of medicial education that I have always loved: [peripheral brain](http://en.wiktionary.org/wiki/peripheral_brain).
+Like many fields, the amount of medical information — from studies to surgical techniques — a medical student or doctor has to know is massive.
 The most important information becomes part of our long-term memory, but what about the rest?
 It goes in a peripheral brain: a repository of all the knowledge that is important, but not important enough to keep in your head.

 Like medicine, data science has a staggering amount of information — from linear regression to SQL to causal logic.
-It is frankly why some of us love this field; there is always something new to learn.
+It is frankly why some of us love this field: there is always something new to learn.
 Taking a lesson from medicine, [ChrisAlbon.com](http://chrisalbon.com) is my peripheral brain on data science and quantitative political science.

 Specifically, it is a colleciton of iPython Notebooks covering everything from web scraping in Python to basic mathematics to statistics.
 This website is static, each ipynb file is "wrapped" in an html template for styling.